England. Change location

 Start End

-Earth processes is an innovative on-screen module presenting an appealing set of societally relevant Earth science topics: events in Earth history (e.g. Noah’s flood and death of the dinosaurs); mountain building, oceans, volcanoes and remote observation, sediments and sea-level, and Earth science in society (e.g. hazards, climate change, strategic science).
-You will be supported in the development of practical and investigative skills in addition to collecting and interpreting your own Earth science data for a project.
-There will also be the opportunity to engage in scientific discovery and debate directly with the academics.
+This innovative module presents societally relevant earth science topics: events in Earth’s history (e.g. Noah’s flood and death of the dinosaurs), mountain building, oceans, volcanoes and remote observation, sediments and sea-level, and earth science in society (e.g. hazards, climate change, strategic science).
+You’ll develop practical and investigative skills in addition to collecting and interpreting earth science data for a project.
+You’ll also have the opportunity to engage in scientific discovery and debate directly with academics.

 What you will study